slteksystemsllc/elastic_stack/README.md

 # elastic_stack

-Deploying the Elastic Stack can be difficult.
+THIS IS IN BETA PLEASE DO NOT USE JUST YET - Deploying the Elastic Stack can be difficult.
 This project hopes to simplify that.

 ### Initial Goal